rollbar/docs/onboarding/react_native.md

 ### Javascript

-In both `index.ios.js` and `index.android.js` you need to instantiate a Rollbar Client:
+In your `App.js` you need to instantiate a Rollbar Client:

 ```js
 import { Client } from 'rollbar-react-native'